MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 ms.date: 02/22/2023
 ---

-# Quickstart: Build modern end point support with Data API builder for Azure Databases
+# Quickstart: Use Data API builder with Azure Databases

 Welcome!
 This guide helps you get started with Data API builder (DAB) for Azure Databases.
 First you're going to get DAB running locally on your machine.
 It then uses DAB to create an API for your application using the Azure Database of your choice.